newwayland/blog/content/post/an-advisory-notice-on-fiscal-misinformation/index.md

 While admiring the quaint paper reservation slips on the TransPennine Express out of Manchester Airport the other day, I [discovered this document](pdfs/EIIU_2026_014_Advisory_Notice.pdf).
 If genuine, it changes rather a lot.
-If not, someone has entirely too much time on their hands...
+If not, someone has entirely too much time on their hands.

 {{<joindiscord>}}